Day 62 of a Year Long Road Trip Along America’s Scenic Byways

 I wanted to pull off the side of the road so many times for a photo; however, the turnouts tended to be in overlook areas where the winter weather had already arrived, not in the protected sections of the forest.
 The overlook areas provided brilliant views of their own.
 Green valleys separated mountain tops covered in crimson red trees….
 It was nature’s version of Christmas decorations.

-The drive passes by several creeks, waterfalls, springs where pioneers brewed moonshine, lakes, rivers, and even the Kanawha canal.
+The Blue Ridge Parkway passes by several creeks, waterfalls, springs where pioneers brewed moonshine, lakes, rivers, and even the Kanawha canal.
 The dogs and I took a few walks by the water.
-We first strolled by Otter Creek, which tumbles ten miles down the Blue Ridge to the James River, and around Otter Lake.
+We first strolled along Otter Creek, which tumbles ten miles down the Blue Ridge Range to the James River, to Otter Lake.
 Lily pads covered the edge of the lake as Bluegills hovered beneath the fishing dock waiting for tourists to drop some bread.

-Before exiting the Parkway in Roanoke to visit a distant relative, Quinn, we took one last 1.6 mile loop trail by Fallingwater Cascades.
-As we walked 2,000 feet, mostly down, I knew a nice uphill climb awaited us before reaching the parking lot.
-Aside from Scout beginning to feel puny toward the end, a moderate hike was an exuberant way to finish the day.
+Before exiting the Blue Ridge Parkway in Roanoke to visit a distant relative, Quinn, we took one last 1.6 mile loop trail by Fallingwater Cascades.
+As we walked 2,000 feet, mostly downhill, I knew a nice uphill climb awaited us before reaching the parking lot.
+Aside from Scout feeling puny toward the end, a moderate hike was an exuberant way to finish the day.

 We spent a delightful late afternoon and evening with Quinn.
-Over a home cooked meal of steaks, potatoes, and salad, I learned all about the business of auctioning farmland…quite fascinating!
-To top it off, I got to see the Cowboys play for the second time this season (both games against the Giants), and surprisingly they squeaked out a win!
+Over a home cooked meal of steaks, potatoes, and salad, I learned all about the business of auctioning farmland.
+Quite fascinating!
+In addition to dinner, I got to see the Cowboys play for the second time this season (both games against the Giants), and surprisingly they squeaked out a win!
+ETB